cbio3lab/SAR_RECOMBINANT_HDPs/STRUCTURES/README.md

 4. cathelicidin (LL37, PDB code 5nmn 109).

 6. β-defensin lingual antimicrobial peptide (LAP), it was simulated using AlphaFold2104 since its structure is not deposited in the PDB

+The multidomain proteins were modelled using the ColabFold Server